Codecademy/docs/content/swift/concepts/arrays/terms/first/first.md

 ---
 Title: '.first()'
-Description: 'Returns the first element of the sequence that satisfies the given predicate.'
+Description: 'Returns the first element of the array that satisfies the given condition.'
 Subjects:
   - 'iOS'
   - 'Mobile Development'